 Mediation offers innumerable benefits and advantages to those willing to engage in the process, but the truth is that even some of the most seasoned attorneys remain somewhat unsold on the option.
 This can be especially true when the subject matter of a potential mediation case has nothing to do with divorce or family law matters, realms in which mediation is perceived to be quite commonplace.

-In order to encourage greater use of mediation in resolving conflicts of all types, it is necessary to clear up several fundamental misunderstandings a surprisingly high number of attorneys and others still have regarding the process.
+To encourage greater use of mediation in resolving conflicts of all types, it is necessary to clear up several fundamental misunderstandings a surprisingly high number of attorneys and others still have regarding the process.
 While most lawyers have a certain degree of familiarity with mediation, many others, large-firm litigators and solo practitioners alike, remain unclear as to the specifics of how a case might typically proceed.

 The lack of formal discovery processes is a sticking point for many attorneys whose clients would almost certainly benefit from utilizing mediation to resolve their dispute.
 However, what those lawyers may fail to realize is the fact that the open exchange of information ideally fostered by a mediator can result in massive savings in time as well as money that would otherwise have had to be spent complying with document production requests, motion practice and the like.